Why I voted to leave the EU

 OK, but surely you don’t want to be worse off?
 No-one voted to be worse off, did they?
 Well, leave aside the ludicrous economic forecasts, accurately predicting what life will be like in 15 years, from people who can’t forecast one quarter to the next.
 Leave that aside.
 “Worse off”.
 It depends on what you value, doesn’t it?
 I could be offered a job in Frankfurt for a 50% pay rise – but I’d have to leave my family behind.
 Surely I wouldn’t want to make myself “worse off”, would I?

 The question of whether we should leave the EU may not be a right or wrong answer – but a question of values.
 Would I accept £1million (if it was my decision alone) to merge the UK into a Federal European Union?
 No I would not.
 I might be wrong.
 Perhaps when I, and Guy Verhofstadt for that matter, come to the conclusion that a United States of Europe is inevitable, I have miscalculated.
 Yes, that’s a distinct possibility.
 Perhaps the EU we see now will integrate no more?
-I don’t know for sure – no-one does.
+I don’t know for sure – no-one does - but I think it will because I don't think it succeeds otherwise.
 We analyse the risks of our course of action and make an honest judgement.
 I think there is a risk of a Federal Europe – but not everyone will see it that way.